nullvoidundefined/js-monorepo/apps/client-mobile/INSTALLATION.md

 5. Sign in with your Google account
 6. Grant permissions
 7. You should be redirected back to the app
-8. The app should show your profile and load the WebView
+8. The app should show your profile

 ---